MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/sales/QuoteProduct.md

 Product line item in a quote.
 The details include such information as product ID, description, quantity, and cost.

 Latest version (0.8.1) of the json entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/sales/QuoteProduct.cdm.json" target="_blank">GitHub</a>.

+## Instances

+Instances of this entity are listed below:

+sales/QuoteProduct

 ## Traits